-- (1) The Act and Commission regulations recognize only the Committee and its duly designated treasurer as having legal title to and control over all Committee records that are required to be created, obtained, and maintained under the Act and Commission regulations. - (2) The Act and Commission regulations preempt and supersede North Carolina law to the extent it would purport to vest ownership rights or title to such records in any person other than the Committee and its treasurer, but the Act does not provide a statutory remedy to the Committee to compel its former treasurer or any other person to deliver such records to the Committee. - (3) The Committee and its current treasurer will be in compliance with the recordkeeping requirements of the Act with respect to records required to be created and maintained before August 1, 1994, only if the Committee can establish that it has taken best efforts to obtain those records. - (4) The Committee will not be in violation of the recordkeeping requirements of the Act solely on account of the former treasurer's failure to deliver the pre-August 1, 1994 records to the Committee's current treasurer.
-However, the Committee's liability for any failure to file complete and accurate reports, or for knowingly accepting any unlawful contribution, would not be affected by its apparent lack of control or full access to such records, and the Commission will not regard the Committee's lack of control or access as an affirmative defense to any such liability.
+- (1) The Committee and all its agents, past or present, are required to maintain and keep all records, as specified in the Act and Commission regulations, for the relevant three year period. - (2) Such records must be made available to the Commission in the event of any audit, investigation, or other proceeding conducted under 2 U.S.C. \$\$437d(a), 437g, or 438(b). - (3) To the extent North Carolina law purports to govern any person's recordkeeping duties as set forth in the Act and Commission regulations, it is preempted and superseded by the Act, but North Carolina law is not preempted as to any issue of title to, or ownership of, Committee records or other property. - (4) The Act does not confer rights or grant remedies to any person with respect to the legal and factual question of title and ownership of Committee records or other property. - (5) The Committee's current treasurer will not be in violation of the recordkeeping requirements of the Act with respect to records required to be created and maintained before August 1, 1994, provided the Committee undertakes its best efforts to obtain those records, including a lawsuit to establish its title and ownership. - (6) The Committee will not be in violation of the recordkeeping requirements of the Act solely on account of the former treasurer's failure to deliver the pre-August 1, 1994 records to the Committee's current treasurer.
+However, the Committee's liability for any failure to file complete and accurate reports, or for knowingly accepting any unlawful contribution, would not be affected by its apparent lack of control or complete access to such records, and the Commission will not regard the Committee's lack of control or access as an affirmative defense to any such liability.

-(5) Until such time as the Committee acquires the records in question from its former treasurer, it must identify her on its Statement of Organization as a custodian of its records (i.e. books and accounts) which cover the period ending August 1, 1994.
+(7) Until such time as the Committee acquires the records in question from its former treasurer, it must identify her on its Statement of Organization as a custodian of its records (i.e. books and accounts) which cover the period ending August 1, 1994.

 The Act and Commission regulations delineate in considerable detail the accounts and related records that must be created and maintained by a political committee, its treasurer and other committee agents.
 2 U.S.C. \$432(c), 11 CFR 102.9.
 In several respects, the requirements of these provisions directly impose obligations on the treasurer.
+1/